simp/simp-core/spec/acceptance/suites/README.md

 _Install method_: RPMs from a release tarball

 This test attempts to set up two repos:

-1. The SIMP repo, containing all the SIMP and the Puppet module RPMs
+1. The SIMP repo, containing all the SIMP and the Puppet module RPMs packated in a release tarball.
+The release tarball is built as part of an SIMP ISO build.
 2. The dependency repo, containing extra RPMs required by SIMP that aren't in the CentOS Base repos.